A History Of Dogs In Art, From Ancient Sculptures To Instagram Selfies

 8. Marble statue of a pair of dogs, circa 1 AD – 199 AD

 Dogs are incredible animals, so it's no surprise they have become such a meaningful part of art history.
-Dogs are loyal, intelligent, loving creatures, so it makes sense that we would want to immortalize them and keep them forever.
+Dogs are loyal, intelligent, and loving creatures, so it makes sense that we would want to immortalize them and keep them forever.

 From illustrations of dogs on the walls of tombs in the Bronze Age to dogs representing fidelity in the Middle Ages and the contemporary art we love today, the examples of dogs in art history are infinite.
 How lucky we are to have our four-legged friends immortalized for all time.